Guide

 A typical research session opens 20-40 tabs: papers, articles, data sources, note docs, reference pages, and search results.
 In Chrome's horizontal strip, they all become tiny favicons.
 You lose track of what you've read, what's still relevant, and where your notes are.

-How to organize research in SideArc
+How to organize research tabs

 - Separate collection from synthesis — one space for source gathering, another for active writing